jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 - Our `watch` edge provides the file event type, but not the file contents.
 This allows ronin to automatically map `true` results to one of the three edge kinds: `ifwritten`, `ifcreated`, `ifdeleted`. `always` and `ifchanged` are not available through this API.
 - Our `group` cannot actually be used in a `:inputs` parameter because it doesn’t specify the kind of edge (created/modified/deleted).
 Our mini-clojure provides other abstractions, like variables; arrays; and `map`, that render this unnecessary.
 ### interface
 Like [Ekam](https://github.com/capnproto/ekam/), Ronin would have a `--watch` continuous rebuild mode.
 Like [Starlark](https://starlark-lang.org/), the language would be constrained so that action graphs can never touch the filesystem other than through the build/rule/watch/dyndeps built-ins.
 It would have runtime tracing, with all of `--tracing=never|warn|error` options.
 And it would have bazel-like querying, both through CLI arguments and through a programmatic API.

-Finally, it would have pluggable backends for file watching, stat-ing, and checksums, so that it can take advantage of filesystems that have more features while still being reasonably fast on filesystems that don’t.
+Finally, it would have pluggable backends for file watching, tracing, stat-ing, and checksums, so that it can take advantage of filesystems that have more features while still being reasonably fast on filesystems that don’t.
 For example, on Windows stats are slow, so it would cache stat info; but on Linux stats are fast so it would just directly make a syscall.
 ### architecture
 Like ninja, ronin would keep a command log with a history of past versions of the action graph.
 It would reuse the “bipartite graph” structure, with one half being files and the other being commands.
 It would parse depfiles and dyndeps files just after they’re built, while the cache is still hot.